-- (1) For the year ended September 30, 2018, the operating results include an impairment of indefinite lived intangible assets of \$20.3 million.
-Income tax expense includes a non-cash benefit of \$181.7 million for restatement of deferred tax assets and liabilities and a provisional \$73.1 million of income tax expenses for a one-time deemed mandatory repatriation attributable to the Tax Reform Act; - (2) For the year ended September 30, 2017, the operating results include the PetMatrix operations since the acquisition date of June 1, 2017 and GloFish operations since the acquisition date of May 12, 2017.
-Operating income includes an impairment of indefinite lived intangible assets of \$16.3 million.
-Interest expense includes \$4.6 million of tender premium and a non-cash expense of \$1.9 million as a result of the write-off of unamortized debt issuance costs in connection with the redemption of the 6.375% Notes. - (3) For the year ended September 30, 2016, operating income includes an impairment of indefinite lived intangible assets of \$4.7 million.
+For the year ended September 30, 2018, the operating results include an impairment of indefinite lived intangible assets of \$20.3 million.
+Income tax expense includes a non-cash benefit of \$181.7 million for restatement of deferred tax assets and liabilities and a provisional \$73.1 million of income tax expenses for a one-time deemed mandatory repatriation attributable to the Tax Reform Act; For the year ended September 30, 2017, the operating results include the PetMatrix operations since the acquisition date of June 1, 2017 and GloFish operating necessarily includes the PetMatrix operations since the acquisition date of May 12, 2017.
+Operating results includes the NetWater of indefinite lived intangible assets of \$16.3 million.
+Interest expense includes \$4.6 million of necessarily of the write of of operatorized debt improves on the improvement of indefinite lived intangible assets of \$16.3 million.
+Interest expense includes \$4.6 million of the write of of operatorized debt improvement improvement of indefinite lived intengible assets of \$16.3 million.
+Interest expense includes \$4.6 million of the write of the write

+The acquisition date of May 12, 2017.
+Operating income includes an impairment of indefinite lived intangible assets of \$10.5 million.
+Interest expense includes \$4.6 million of tender premium and a non-cash expense of \$1.9 million as a result of the write-off of unamortized debt issuance costs in connection with the redemption of the 6.375% Notes.
+For the year ended September 30, 2016, operating income includes an impairment of indefinite lived intangible assets of \$4.7 million.
 Interest expense includes \$15.6 million of tender premium and a non-cash expense of \$5.8 million as a result of the write-off of unamortized debt issuance costs in connection with the redemption of the 6.375% Notes.
-Income tax expense includes a non-cash benefit of \$111.1 million from a decrease in the valuation allowance against net deferred tax asset. - (4) For the year ended September 30, 2015, the operating results include the Armored AutoGroup operations since the acquisition date of May 21, 2015; Salix operations since the acquisition date of January 16, 2015; European IAMS and Eukanuba operations since the acquisition date of December 31, 2014; and Tell operations since the acquisition date of October 1, 2014.
+Income tax expense includes a non-cash benefit of \$111.1 million from a decrease in the valuation allowance against net deferred (3)tax asset tax asset.
+For the year ended September 30, 2015, the operating results include the Armored AutoGroup operations since the acquisition date of May 21, 2015; Salix operations since the acquisition date of January 16, 2015; European IAMS and Eukanuba operations since the acquisition date of December 31, 2014; and Tell operations since the acquisition date of October 1, 2014.
 Interest expense of \$58.8 million was incurred related to the financing of the acquisition of AAG and the refinancing of the then-existing senior credit facility and asset based revolving loan facility.
-Income tax expense includes a non-cash benefit of \$20.2 million from a decrease in the valuation allowance against net deferred tax assets, and a \$22.8 million benefit due to the reversal of valuation allowance in conjunction with the acquisition of the AAG business. - (5) For the year ended September 30, 2014, the operating results include the Liquid Fence operations since the acquisition date of January 2, 2014.
+Income tax expense includes a non-cash benefit of \$20.2 million from a decrease in the valuation allowance against net deferred tax assets, and a \$22.8 million benefit due to the reversal of valuation allowance in conjunction with the acquisition of the AAG business.
+(4)AAG business.

+For the year ended September 30, 2014, the operating results include the Liquid Fence operations since the acquisition date of January 2, 2014.
 Interest expense includes a non-cash charge of \$9.2 million as a result of the write-off of unamortized debt issuance costs and unamortized discounts in connection with the amendment of the Company's then existing term loans.
-Income tax expense includes a non-cash benefit of approximately \$115.6 million from a decrease in the valuation allowance against net deferred tax assets.
+Income tax expense includes a non-cash benefit of approximately \$115.6 million from a decrease in the (5)valuation allowance against net deferred tax assets.